 This story made me:

-over 2 years ago Chris Simmons said:
+almost 3 years ago Chris Simmons said:

 A short but powerful piece! i have to say well done!
 Like really well done, i got the entire sense of a demon from about 2 paragraphs, and i have to say it was a cool read, well done and you've earned a follower.

-over 2 years ago David Barry DeLozier said:
+almost 3 years ago David Barry DeLozier said:

 Nice!
 This has a really edgy tone and it suits your quote perfectly.
 The fallen angel, human souls stuff is clever.
 Look forward to reading more of your work.

-over 2 years ago Grant Evan Nordine said:
+almost 3 years ago Grant Evan Nordine said: